avanetten/geospatial_uncertainty_vis/README.md

 ![Alt text](/example_plots/gauss_probability_map.png?raw=true "Optional Title")

 We can use this probability map to more accurately convey positional uncertainty by assigning the alpha channel (i.e. opacity) as the probability map.
+The opacity in this final image is proportional to the probability that an event occured at that location, and more accurately conveys the true uncertainty in event location.

 ![Alt text](/example_plots/gauss_uncertainty.png?raw=true "Optional Title")